Compass-All/SHELTER/README.md

 ## 1. Environment setup

 Run `scripts/env_fetch.sh all` to sync the software stacks.
 This script is used for fetching all the required environments and build up the dirctories to form the *Project Directory*.
-Remeber first to config git: `git config --global user.name ...` before running this script.
+Remeber first to config git: `git config --global user.name "xxx"` and `git config --global user.email "xxx@xxx"` before running this script.

 ## 2. Build

 ### Linux

 Shelter adds a tiny modification for Linux kernel.
-To build the kernel, Run `./scripts/linux_build.sh -s linux -p fvp all`
+To build the kernel, run `./scripts/linux_build.sh -s linux -p fvp all`

 ### Shelter Monitor